The cost of travelling to Cambodia

 I didn’t go up that far, but I heard that you could take a nice boat trip around Kratie, on the Mekong River, and enjoy the beautiful beaches along the river.

 As in the rest of Southeast Asia, you will find tuk-tuks on almost every street corner.
-You can use them for tours in the major cities, for example, to go to the beach from your hotel and of course to make the famous visit of the Angkor temples.
+You can use them for tours in the major cities, for example, to go to the beach from your hotel and, of course, to make the famous visit to the Angkor temples.
 Here are some examples of the prices I paid:

 - Visit of the countryside around Battambang for half a day: 17$ for 2 people,